Approved degree programs are defined under Section 2 of the Teacher Certification Regulations:

-“Degree Program” means, subject to the exclusions in subsection 35(5), a program of studies to receive:
+“Degree Program” means a program of studies to receive:

 - a graduate diploma,